Spizzenergi: 1983–2009

-Current activities
+2012-present

 In 2012, Spizz and existing member Jeff Walker (drums) were joined by Luca Comencini (guitar), Ben Lawson (bass) and Phil Ross (guitar).
 Spizzenergi performed numerous shows, including the Joe Strummer/ Strummerville commemorative benefit festival at the 100 Club in London and a Fire Brigades Union benefit show along with Sex Pistols original bassist Glen Matlock and former guitarist of the Clash Mick Jones.

 In 2013, Spizzenergi headlined shows in Leeds, London, Glasgow, Livingstone, Bristol, two consecutive and very successful shows at Berlin's Cortina Bob and guest slots with the Rezillos and Cockney Rejects.

 Throughout 2014, the band played the Rebellion Festival in Blackpool, the Undercover Punk Festival in Bisley and other UK cities, and went on a short tour of Germany.
 They also supported '80s post-punk icon Toyah at a sold-out show at the O2 Academy Islington.

 In September 2014, Spizzenergi released a single on 7" blood red vinyl through Plane Groovy Records entitled "City of Eyes", with a live studio version of "Soldier Soldier" on the B-side.
 The single was a cutting criticism of surveillance society, state intrusion and phone hacking.
 After playing it on his BBC show, DJ Gary Crowley stated that Spizz's "pen had never been sharper."

 "City of Eyes" was accompanied by a highly acclaimed video shot by Brazilian art director Marcio Schenkel.

 In 2015, the band released a docu-movie produced by director Phill Calland entitled The Road to Wakefield Pier, inspired by the George Orwell book The Road to Wigan Pier, in which the author documents 1930s poverty in the north of England and argues for socialism.
 The Road to Wakefield Pier includes live footage and interviews shot in Wakefield when the band played in the town at Warehouse23.